nextedy/worksheet/com.nextedy.polarion.worksheet-docs/docs/download.md

 </script>

-!!! info
+## Cannot download?

-	**Cannot download?** We have experienced that some privacy browser add-ons are blocking our CRM System HubSpot (Although we  follow the privacy recommendations and we support GDPR standard).
+We have experienced that some privacy browser add-ons are blocking our CRM System HubSpot (Although we  follow the privacy recommendations and we support GDPR standard).

 If you cannot download the distribution from our website - please write us an email to <a href="mailto:info@nextedy.com">info@nextedy.com</a>